 - Not make any false or misleading statement on the application for a handgun license

-- Not have a conviction for certain assault and battery misdemeanor offenses, stalking, violation of a protective order, or domestic violence misdemeanors
+- Not have a conviction for certain assault and battery misdemeanor offenses, stalking, violation of a protective order, domestic abuse misdemeanor, or drug offenses during the last 10 years

-- Not have attempted suicide or any other condition relating to, or indicating, mental instability or an unsound mind which occurred within the preceding 10-year period from the date of the application
+- Not have attempted suicide or have had any other condition relating to, or indicating, mental instability or an unsound mind within the last 10 years

-- Not currently be undergoing treatment for a mental illness, condition, or disorder
+- Not currently undergoing treatment for a mental illness, condition, or disorder

 - Not have significant character defects as evidenced by a criminal record indicating habitual criminal activity